ilyesrezgui/Logical_programming/README.md

 Code Examples: Explore the examples directory for a collection of Prolog code samples covering a range of topics and problem-solving scenarios.

+* Family_Tree_1 : Is an example that presents Fact, Rules and Queries for a family tree.